Richard Vaughan, 2nd Earl of Carbery: Post-restoration

 With the Restoration in 1660, Carbery resumed his first post as custos rotulorum.
 He was nominated Lord President of Wales and additionally was given several Welsh lord lieutenantcies.
 In 1661, Carbery was sworn onto the Privy Council of England and in 1670, he became again Custos Rotulorum of Cardiganshire.
 Carbery was lord president and Lord Lieutenant of Glamorgan until 1672, when after charges of abuse against his servants, Henry Somerset, 1st Duke of Beaufort assumed both offices.
 A year later the duke succeeded Carbery also as Lord Lieutenant of Anglesey as well as Lord Lieutenant of Brecknockshire.
 During Carbery's tenure as president, he held the constableship of Ludlow Castle, and appointed his secretary Samuel Butler as the castle's steward.
 There Butler wrote the first part of Hudibras.
 Despite the loss of his Lieutenancies, Carbery retained both positions as custos rotulorum until his death in 1686.
 He was buried at Llanfihangel Aberbythych 12 days later.

 Family

 Lord Carbery married three times, firstly to Bridget Lloyd, daughter of Thomas Lloyd.
 After Bridget's death, he married Frances Altham, daughter of Sir James Altham, and granddaughter of the judge Sir James Altham, in Acton, London, on 8 August 1637, and they had three sons (Francis, John and Altham) and a daughter.
-Frances died in 1650 and Carbery married thirdly Lady Alice Egerton, daughter of John Egerton, 1st Earl of Bridgewater, two years later.
+Frances died in 1650 and Carbery married thirdly Lady Alice Egerton, youngest daughter of John Egerton, 1st Earl of Bridgewater and Frances Egerton, Countess of Bridgewater, two years later.

 The earl died in 1686 and was succeeded in his titles by his second son John.
 His eldest son Francis was the Member of Parliament for Carmarthen when he predeceased his father in 1667.
 Carbery's last wife, Alice, survived her husband by three years.